ashley190/traveldiary/README.md

 4. Install application dependencies within the activated Python3.8 virtual environment by running `pip install -r requirements.txt`.

 # Setup
-5. Create a .env file with the .env.example template within the src folder and populate the required fields within the .env file.
+1. Create a .env file with the .env.example template within the src folder and populate the required fields within the .env file.

+# Custom Commands
+Here are some custom flask commands created to automate tasks related to database tables.
+It is recommended to run the above command in the following order to refresh the database tables for testing during the development phase.
+1. flask db-custom drop: drops all database tables defined in registered models.
+This drops all previously created tables
+2. flask db-custom create: creates database tables defined in registered models.
+3. flask db-custom seed: seeds database tables with dummy data using faker.

 # Database Design
 This is the database design for Traveldiary showing the relationship between 5 tables (User Account, User Profile, Photo, Review and Blog).